 4. Embrace Failure

-Lacey is a firm believer in the adage, "Fail quickly, fail cheaply, and fail often."
-Lacey says, "The willingness to accept and learn from one's mistakes is vital for luck."
+Lacey is a firm believer in the adage, "Fail quickly, fail cheaply, and ."
+Lacey says, "The willingness to from one's mistakes is vital for luck."
 Mistakes here can multiply.
 "You have to invest time with your head down, ready to constantly pivot and adjust.
-Embracing change and innovation IS to embrace failure."
+Embracing change and innovation IS to ."
 People are told from childhood that failure is bad, and this is a crutch that any entrepreneur has to overcome.

 5. Take Action